metacpan/metacpan-cpan-extracted/distros/A/App-ansicolumn/README.md

         --border

     By default, all files are displayed in parallel.
 In other words, number of pane is set as a number of files.
-You can use **-C** option to specify number of files displayed simultaneously.
+You can use `-C` option to specify number of files displayed simultaneously.

-    You can use this option mixed with **-D** option to see document files.
+    You can use this option mixed with `-D` option to see document files.

-    If you want to show multiple parts in single data stream in parallel, use **--pages** option.
-It split the data by formfeed character and treat each part as a individual file.
+    If you want to display multiple parts in a single stream in parallel, use the `--pages` option.
+It will split the data by form feed characters and treat each part as a separate file.

+- **-H**, **--filename**
+- **--filename-format**=_format_ (DEFAULT: `: %s`)

+    Print filename header before contents.
+Currently, this option is effective only in `--parallel` mode.
+Filename is truncated in each pane width.

+    This option is convenient to look over many small files at once.

+        ansicolumn -VHC1 *.txt | less

+    Filename is printed in a format given by `--filename-format` option.
+    Default is `: %s` so that making easy to move to next file by `^:` pattern search.

+- **-X**#, **--cell**=#

+    Sets the display width of each file.
+This option is only valid with parallel view mode.
+For example, if you are displaying three files and want the first file to be displayed in 80 columns and the remaining files in 40 columns, specify like this:

+        --cell 80,40,40

+    This is the same as

+        --cell 80,40

+    since the last value specified is repeated.

+    You can also specify values relative to the default width.
+For example, to display the first column 20 columns more and the remaining columns 10 columns less, use

+        --cell +20,-10

+    To return to the default display width for the fourth and subsequent files, use

+        --cell +20,-10,-10,+0

+    If `=` is specified as the value, it is set to the width of the longest line in the file.

+        -X=

+    Then all specified files will be displayed with the width of the longest line they contain. `=` may be followed by a maximum value.

+        -X=80

+    will set the cell width to length of the longest line if it is less than 80, or 80 if it is greater than 80.  `<` may be used instead of `=`.

+        -X'<80'

+    The correspondence between file and display width remains the same even when the number of columns to be displayed simultaneously is specified with the `-C` option.

 - **-C**#, **--pane**=#

     Output is formatted in the specified number of panes.
-Setting number of panes implies **--widen** option enabled.
+Setting number of panes implies `--widen` option enabled.
 See ["CALCULATION"](#calculation) section.

 - **-S**#, **--pane-width**=#, **--pw**=#